-Human data available on cadmium indicate that gastro-intestinal absorption rates are low (5-10 %), and vary depending on the source of the cadmium, the presence of zinc in the diet, the body's iron stores (deficiencies linked with increased cadmium absorption) and the person's age and physiological condition (young or pregnant or lactating animals have been shown to absorb more cadmium than non-pregnant adult animals) (OECD, 2004; EU RAR, 2007).
+Human data available on cadmium indicate that gastro-intestinal absorption is low (5-10 %), and varies depending on the source of the cadmium, presence of zinc in the diet, the body's iron stores (deficiencies are linked with increased cadmium absorption) and the person's age and physiological condition (young or pregnant).
+Lactating animals have also been shown to absorb more cadmium than non-pregnant adult animals (OECD, 2004; EU RAR, 2007).

-Dermal absorption of cadmium in rabbits following exposure to a cadmium chloride solution was considered to be substantial, resulting in an accumulation of up to 0.8 % of the administered dose in the kidneys and liver (EU RAR, 2007; NICNASb).
+Dermal absorption of cadmium in rabbits following exposure to cadmium chloride solution was considered to be substantial, resulting in accumulation of up to 0.8 % of the administered dose in the kidney and liver (EU RAR, 2007).

-Animal studies have demonstrated that absorption of cadmium oxide following inhalation exposure ranges from 30 % (dusts, size-dependent) to 50 % (fumes).
-In humans, inhalation absorption of 10-30 % (dusts, size-dependent) has been reported (OECD, 2004; NICNASa).
+Animal studies have demonstrated that absorption of cadmium oxide following inhalation exposure ranges from 30 % (dusts-size-dependent) to 50 % (fumes).
+In humans, inhalation absorption of 10-30 % (dusts, size dependent) was reported (OECD, 2004).

-In rodent dietary exposure studies using cadmium oxide, significant accumulation of cadmium was detected in the liver, kidneys, lungs and spleen.
-Levels in the liver and kidneys were reported to be dose-dependent.
-However, no significant increase in blood or urine levels of cadmium was detected.
-Absorption rates following oral exposure to low doses of cadmium oxide were reported to be much greater than those determined for exposure to higher doses (EU RAR, 2007; NICNASa).
+In rodent dietary studies, exposure to cadmium oxide resulted in significant accumulation of cadmium in the liver, kidneys, lungs and spleen.
+Cadmium levels in the liver and kidneys were reported to be dose-dependent.
+However, no significant increases in blood or urine levels of cadmium were detected.
+Absorption fractions following oral exposure to low doses of cadmium oxide were reported to be much greater than those determined for exposure to higher doses (EU RAR, 2007).